dansh0/shader-mesh-demo/README.md

 Here I use an example of TPMS structures (gyroids, schwarz-p) and beam structures (octet) to show how this can create good looking infills for fairly cheap.
 The marcher is fixed-step to allow for future plans of volumetric properties, but this approach works fine with a standard raymarcher as well.

+To address the problem of entering and exiting meshes multiple times, I use a basic depth peeling algorithm, establishing entrance and exit depths for each pixel fragment up to four layers deep.
+This information is held in eight textures that must be rendered to as renderTargets before the main render step happens.
+More info on depth peeling: https://developer.download.nvidia.com/assets/gamedev/docs/OrderIndependentTransparency.pdf

 ### To Run

 ```